 Timeouts: Adults Need Them Too!

-There’s a fine line between showing a loved one you’re dedicated to working through a sticky issue with them and taking a break from the sticky issue for the greater good.
+There’s a fine line between showing a loved one you’re dedicated to working through a sticky issue and taking a break from the sticky issue for the greater good.
 While it’s important to build a tolerance for conflict (i.e. not just run away from it or avoid bringing up issues), timeouts also offer unique advantages when it comes to figuring things out.

 The Science Behind Timeouts